Introduction to Behaviors

 EventCollection | Event history |

-public function __invoke(ContextManager $context, array $arguments): void
+public function __invoke(ContextManager $context, int $amount, int $multiplier): void

 {